CLB372/Prime-Number-Analysis/README.md

 # Prime-Number-Analysis

-Toy program that evaluates whether numbers are prime and generates prime numbers
+Toy C++ program that (1) evaluates whether numbers are prime and

+(2) generates prime numbers that are (a) higher than a user-input number,
+                                     (b) lower than a user-input number,
+                                  or (c) between two user-input numbers.